open-edge-platform/geti-sdk/notebooks/README.md

 ## Try the Notebooks

 > [!IMPORTANT]
-> All notebooks require access to a running Intel® Geti™ server.
+> All notebooks require access to a running Geti™ server.
 > Make sure your server is accessible and your authentication is properly configured before running the notebooks.

 ### Setup the Repository